wintere/introhpc-archive/talapas-essentials/talapas-desktop.md

 Want to run RStudio on Talapas?
 Perform the following steps:

 1. Open a Mate Terminal session from within Talapas Desktop.
+You need to be on Talapas Desktop in order to see the RStudio interface.
 2. Load the version of R you require.
 Here we use 4.4.2, but feel free to choose whichever you need.
     ```bash
     module load R/4.4.2